-Check employee eligibility for sick leave—contact Cardinal Services to determine if the COVID-positive employee is eligible for paid time off under your company policy, or under any local, state, or federal guidelines.
+Check employee eligibility for sick leave: Contact Cardinal Services to determine if the employee is eligible for any kind of paid time off under your company policy, or under local, state, or federal guidelines.
 The employee may be eligible for emergency paid sick leave under the new Federal Families First Coronavirus Response Act (FFCRA).

 Review & share quarantine/self-isolation guidelines with employees: Most people with COVID-19 have a mild illness and can recover at home without medical care.
 The CDC offers healthcare guidelines for what to do when an employee is sick at home.
 The CDC also provides guidance on how to determine when to discontinue home isolation and return to work—”Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings.”